gmc-code/PC-microbit-micropython/docs/extra/os_module.rst

     print("version:", info.version)
     print("machine:", info.machine)

-| The code above output was:
+| The output from the code above was:

 ::